1982–83 Philadelphia Flyers season: Records

-Among the team records set during the 1982–83 season was the 35 seconds it took to score the fastest three goals during the season opener on October 7, which is tied for the team record.
-Later that month on October 28, the 31 seconds it took to score the fastest two goals from the start of a period is also tied for the team record.
+Among the team records set during the 1982–83 season was the 31 seconds it took to score the fastest two goals from the start of a period on October 28, which is tied for the team record.
 Goaltender Pelle Lindbergh set three consecutive wins records.
 From December 22 to February 10, Lindbergh won nine consecutive games, which is tied for the team record among all goalies and the record for rookie goaltenders.
 His eight consecutive road wins from December 22 to March 3 is also the team record.
 The team's eight consecutive road wins from December 22 to January 16 is the longest in team history.
 Brian Propp's twelve game-winning goals on the season is tied for the team record.